 Thanks to its compact design, the PMC also makes power measurements possible even if there is not enough space for a measuring device underneath the processing head.

 The PMC is shielded from shocks and damp by a protective housing.
 It has an integrated LCD display.
-It is powered by an integrated lithium cell, which can be charged via a micro-USD connection.
+It is powered by an integrated lithium-ion battery, which can be charged via a micro-USD connection.

 Alternatively, the PMC can be operated outside the processing head in stand-alone mode.